UPC-ViRVIG/pymotion/README.md

 - A continuous 6D rotation representation, as introduced by [Zhou et al. [2019]](https://doi.org/10.1109/CVPR.2019.00589)
 - A BVH file reader and preprocessor for loading and transforming motion data
 - Skeletal operations such as Forward Kinematics for computing global joint positions from local joint rotations
-- [Beta] A plotly-based visualizer for debugging and visualizing character animation directly in Python
+- A plotly-based visualizer for debugging and visualizing character animation directly in Python
-- [Beta] A blender visualizer for debugging and visualizing character animation
+- [**Experimental**] PyMotion to Blender automatic communication for debugging and visualizing character animation
 - NumPy and PyTorch implementations and tests for all functions

 ## Contents